matthias-wyss/ML-Project-1/README.md

 - data/dataset/x_train.csv
 - data/dataset/y_train.csv

-And run all the cells of run.ipynb
+And run all the cells of run.ipynb to produce the predictions.csv file